SharifAmit/RVGAN/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/rv-gan-retinal-vessel-segmentation-from/retinal-vessel-segmentation-on-stare)](https://paperswithcode.com/sota/retinal-vessel-segmentation-on-stare?p=rv-gan-retinal-vessel-segmentation-from)

 This code is for our paper "RV-GAN: Segmenting Retinal Vascular Structure inFundus Photographs using a Novel Multi-scaleGenerative Adversarial Network" which is part of the supplementary materials for MICCAI 2021 conference.
-The paper has since been accpeted to MICCAI 2021 and will be presented in September 2021.
+The paper has since been accpeted and presented at MICCAI 2021.

 ![](img1.png)